 INFERTILITY - The failure to conceive after one year of regular sexual intercourse without the use of contraception.

-INPATIENT HOSPITALIZATIONS - Counts of people that have been admitted to hospitals.
+INPATIENT HOSPITALIZATIONS - Counts of people who have been admitted to hospitals.

 LATE FETAL DEATH - A fetus that is not alive at birth but has gestated at least 28 weeks.